Skip to content

 Institutional adoption — Adelaide University

-I played a key role in the adoption of AWS at Adelaide University (formerly the University of Adelaide), through the Ronin research-cloud platform.
-This involved working with researchers, IT, and procurement to translate early-adopter genomic-cloud experience into an institutionally supported pathway for research groups across the university.
+I played a key role in the adoption of AWS at Adelaide University (formerly the University of Adelaide) through the RONIN research-cloud platform — translating early-adopter genomic-cloud experience into an institutionally supported pathway for research groups across the university, in partnership with researchers, IT, and procurement.

 Applied and advisory work